 CVPR 2018, Salt Lake City, USA, 18 - 22 June 2018

-One of the most promising directions of deep learning is the development of self-supervised methods that can substantially reduce the quantity of manually-labeled training data required to learn a model.
-Several recent contributions, in particular, have proposed self supervision techniques suitable for tasks such as image classification.
-In this work, we look instead at self-supervision for geometrically-oriented tasks such as semantic matching and part detection.
-We develop a new approach that combines the strength of recent methods to discover object landmarks automatically.
-This approach learns dense distinctive visual descriptors that are invariant to synthetic image transformations from an unlabeled dataset of images of object categories.
-It does so by means of a robust probabilistic formulation that can introspectively determine which image regions are likely to result in stable matching.
+Self-supervision can dramatically cut back the amount of manually-labeled data required to train deep neural networks.
+While self-supervision has usually been considered for tasks such as image classification, in this paper we aim at extending it to geometry-oriented tasks such as semantic matching and part detection.
+We do so by building on several recent ideas in unsupervised landmark detection.
+Our approach learns dense distinctive visual descriptors from an unlabeled dataset of images using synthetic image transformations.
+It does so by means of a robust probabilistic formulation that can introspectively determine which image regions are likely to result in stable image matching.
 We show empirically that a network pre-trained in this manner requires significantly less supervision to learn semantic object parts compared to numerous pre-training alternatives.
 We also show that the pre-trained representation is excellent for semantic object matching.